 Dementia is NOT a Dirty Word

-Dementia is not a dirty word but there sure is a lot of stigma around it!
+Dementia is not a dirty word, but there sure is a lot of stigma around it!
 Too often, the stigma around dementia prevents people from speaking openly about the challenges they are facing.

 The stigma around dementia

 This stigma is fueled by negative stereotypes surrounding the disease, which paint those affected as being weak or unintelligent.
-However, what these misconceptions fail to recognize is that people with dementia are still just as deserving of respect and dignity as anyone else.
+However, these misconceptions fail to recognize that people with dementia are still just as deserving of respect and dignity as anyone else.

 Despite the stigma, it is important to remember that individuals with dementia deserve to be treated with compassion and understanding.

 For far too long, the stigma around dementia prevented people from speaking openly about the challenges they were facing.
 But thankfully, the tide is starting to turn.
 More and more healthcare workers, caregiver influencers, and even the media, including the popular tv show This Is Us, are openly discussing dementia issues and this is a great step forward for the entire community.

 Not only does this open the door for much-needed support, but it also helps to reframe the understanding of this cognitive decline.

 When we talk openly about dementia, we help to reduce the shame and stigma that typically surrounds such a diagnosis.
 Openly discussing this condition reminds everyone that it is a cognitive disease and requires support - not shame.
 We acknowledge the unique challenges faced by those living with dementia and recognize the needs that they have to live fully despite their condition.

 Additionally, talking about dementia encourages acceptance and understanding of these issues within our communities, reducing isolation and helping people feel less alone in their struggle.